satveerkhurpa/llm-rag-hackathon/README.md

 This repository provides the source code for Large Language Model (LLM) based application that uses Retrieval Augmented Generation ( RAG ) with AWS Bedrock Titan model and AWS OpenSearch to provide relevant and accurate results to the users.

-The code in this repo is organized into the following sub-folders, each having its own README.md file.
+The code in this repo is organized into the following sub-folders.

 ```.
 ├── README.md